awdavies/AQIStatus/README.md

   address.
 This means it might be possible that one of you always has the latest AQI data and the other doesn't.
-The fix for this would be prohibitively time consuming for me to implement, so for now I just suggest one person turn off their WiFi and use mobile networking if they are in dire need of constant.
+The fix for this would be prohibitively time consuming for me to implement, so for now I just suggest one person turn off their WiFi and use mobile networking if they are in dire need of constant AQI updates.

 ## Future Plans